-Simony is the sin of paying for sacraments and holy offices or for influence or positions in the hierarchy of a church, or other forms of trafficking for money in “spiritual things”.
+Simony is the act or sin of selling church sacraments and holy offices and roles or selling influence or positions in the hierarchy of a church, or other forms of trafficking for money in sacred or spiritual things.

-This term is derived from the name of Simon Magus, who appears in the Acts of the Apostles 8:9-24, who offered the disciples of Jesus, Peter and John, payment so that anyone on whom he would place his hands upon would receive the power of the Holy Spirit.
+The term ‘simony’ is derived from the name of Simon Magus, who appears in the Acts of the Apostles 8:9-24, who offered the disciples of Jesus, Peter and John, payment so that anyone on whom he would place his hands upon would receive the power of the Holy Spirit.

 “But there was a certain man, called Simon, which beforetime in the same city used sorcery, and bewitched the people of Samaria, giving out that himself was some great one: To whom they all gave heed, from the least to the greatest, saying, This man is the great power of God.
 And to him they had regard, because that of long time he had bewitched them with sorceries.
 But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.
 Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done.